Andrew’s research focus involves designing and testing stabilised glycoproteins for medical applications.

-Dr Andrew Young is a Research Fellow currently working on the development of subunit vaccines for common respiratory viral diseases.
-He completed his PhD at the University of Queensland in 2019 and has since been developing vaccines for Respiratory Syncytial Virus and human Metapneuovirus.
-His PhD project focussed primarily on Ebola Virus, specifically the development of subunit vaccine candidates and diagnostics using the EBOV surface fusion glycoprotein.
+Dr Andrew Young is a Senior Research Fellow working on the stabilisation of glycoproteins for the development of vaccines against common viral diseases.
+He completed his PhD at the University of Queensland in 2019 and has since helped develop vaccines for Respiratory Syncytial Virus (RSV), human Metapneumovirus (HMPV) and Parainfluenza virus type 3 (PIV3) that have advanced to clinical trials.
+His PhD focussed primarily on Ebola and other filoviruses, where he developed stabilised subunit vaccine candidates and proof-of-concept diagnostics.

 Young A, Isaacs A, Scott CAP, Modhiran N, McMillan CLD, Cheung STM, Barr J, Marsh G, Thakur N, Bailey D, Li KSM, Luk HKH, Kok KH, Lau SKP, Woo PCY, Furuyama W, Marzi A, Young PR, Chappell KJ, Watterson D. A platform technology for generating subunit vaccines against diverse viral pathogens.
 Front Immunol.
 2022 Aug 18;13:963023. doi: 10.3389/fimmu.2022.963023.
 PMID: 36059532; PMCID: PMC9436389.